-6 - Understanding and Strengthening Character
+5 - Understanding and Strengthening Character

-Developing a good character, the process of developing our virtues, is a theme throughout all of the Bahá'í teachings.
+Developing a good character, the process of developing our virtues, is a theme throughout all of the Bahá'í teachings and those of other faiths.
 Developing our characters involves making daily choices and assessing how effectively our choices match with spiritual guidance.
-Character affects every interaction we have with others, so of course it affects all aspects of our relationships with our partners.
+Character affects every interaction we have with others, so of course it affects all aspects of our relationships with friends, relationship partners, and parents.